Leopoldo O'Donnell: Early life

 He was born at Santa Cruz de Tenerife in the Canary Islands, a son of Carlos O'Donnell (born 1768) and Josefa Jorris y Casaviella.
 He was a paternal grandson of José O'Donnell and Marie Anne d'Anethan.
-He was of distant Irish paternal ancestry, the 11th generation descendant of Calvagh O'Donnell, ri of Tyrconnell, a Gaelic territory in the west of Ulster in the north of Ireland.
+He was of Irish paternal ancestry, the 11th generation descendant of Calvagh O'Donnell, ri of Tyrconnell, a Gaelic territory in the west of Ulster in the north of Ireland.
 He had an uncle, Francisco, and an aunt, Beatriz, who married Manuel Pombo y Ante (1769–1829) and had issue.

 Career

 O'Donnell was a strong supporter of the liberal Cristinos and the regency of Maria Christina of Bourbon-Two Sicilies during the 1830s.
 When General Baldomero Espartero seized power in 1840, O'Donnell went into exile with Maria Christina and was involved in an attempted coup against Espartero in 1841.
 O'Donnell was soon back in power and was sent to Cuba as Captain General in October 1843.

 O'Donnell was responsible for the 1844 massacre known as the repression of "La Escalera".
 Thousands of slaves and free-coloured people in Cuba were confined in dungeons, tortured and executed in what became known as the Year of the Lash.
-In 1854, he made a pronunciamiento against the government and was named Prime Minister for a time.
+In 1854, he made the Vicalvarada, a pronunciamiento against the government and was named Prime Minister for a time.
 He served as War Minister of the Espartero government.